zubeydesisman/programming-univbasics-nds-hashes-of-hashes-lab-seattle-web-102819/README.md

 other makes them very popular in programming interviews.
 Much of the vocabulary used to talk of these "node collections" is described by a mathematical discipline called "graph theory."
 We're not going to discuss that vocabulary in this lesson.
-But if you hear "leaf," "node," or "edge," you're starting to to approach "graph theory."
+But if you hear "leaf," "node," or "edge," you're starting to approach "graph theory."

 In the age of social networking being able to build "graphs" of "nodes" has